 If you like the focused, structured nature of traditional language courses, but still want to get fluent without getting out of your pajamas, Udemy is the site for you.

 This online learning platform provides a wide range of affordable virtual Japanese courses.
-From beginner-level foundations to tourist Japanese to learning Japanese through song, there’s truly something for everyone.
+From beginner-level foundations to tourist Japanese, there’s truly something for everyone.
 Just type “Japanese” in the search bar and you’ll see all the diverse options.